tc39/proposal-promise-allSettled/README.md

 ```

 ##### Cons
-The disadvantage is that a `Maybe` type could add complexity to the Promise API and to the language.
+* A `Maybe` type could add complexity to the Promise API and to the language.
+* This would make Promise.AllSettled inconsistent with Promise.All

 ## Userland Implementations